 - Given the need for safety for all of us, we thank you for observing these guidelines whilst visiting the villa, which will help us to continue to be a safe place for everyone to visit and enjoy.

-We thank you for all your support.
-We look forward to welcoming you back and will keep these guidelines under review as the situation allows.
+We look forward to welcoming you back and will keep these guidelines under review.

 Are you open?

-We are pleased to announce that we are now open on selected dates throughout August and September.
+We are pleased to announce that we are now open Tuesday to Saturday.
+10am-4pm (Museum last entry 3pm)

 Is my ticket for a specific day and time?